The Complete Guide: How to Change YouTube ThumbnailsVideo Tutorials

 Text and Graphic Treatments

 Adding text, borders, and icons to your thumbnail is an easy way to add pizazz.
 These features can also be functional.
 Episodes or series numbers can help users quickly ensure they’re watching in the correct order.
 Text and graphic treatments can be done in Photoshop or a free app like Canva.
 Canva has built-in templates specifically for YouTube thumbs that can be a great jumping off point.
 When working with text, keep the copy short and the font large.
 It can also help to add a background or color blocks behind the title to ensure readability in a smaller size.
-For more tips on and tools for overlaying text on images, check out this post.

 Another popular treatment is a split screen.
 This is common for review videos, where one half of the screen is the person doing the review, and the other side is the product/movie/whatever being reviewed.

 This advanced thumbnail technique uses screen grabs or custom photography to create a collage by cutting out people or objects from the photo and compositing them over a background.
 You will need a photo compositing tool like Photoshop or Gimp to achieve this look.
-Check this post on how to create a collage in Photoshop.

 Pro-Tip: Consider YouTube In-Product Overlays